samsung-cnct/k2/README.md

 ### Verifying cluster is available

-After Krakenlib has run, you should have a working cluster waiting for workloads.
+After Kraken-lib has run, you should have a working cluster waiting for workloads.
 To verify it is functional, run the commands described in this section.

 #### Getting Kubernetes Nodes